checkedc/checkedc-clang/clang/docs/checkedc/Bounds-Widening-for-Null-Terminated-Arrays.md

 null-terminated arrays.
 The dataflow analysis is **forward**, **path-sensitive**, **flow-sensitive** and **intra-procedural**.

+Note: This analysis uses the bounds declarations in where clauses as facts and assumes that they have already been proven.

 ## Dataflow Analysis for Widening the Bounds of Null-terminated Arrays
 We use `V` to denote a null-terminated array variable, `bounds(Lower, Upper)` to denote the bounds expression for `V`, `S` to denote a statement, and `B` and `B'` to denote basic blocks.

-Note: Two variables having the same name but different declarations are treated distinctly by the analysis.
+Note: The analysis treats two variables having the same name but different declarations are treated as distinct from each other.

-The dataflow analysis tracks all null-terminated array variables in a function along with their bounds expressions.
+The dataflow analysis tracks all null-terminated array variables local to a function along with their bounds expressions.
 The dataflow facts that flow through the analysis are sets of pairs `V:bounds(Lower, Upper)`.

 For every basic block `B`, we compute the sets `In[B]` and `Out[B]`.